SuperOfficeDocs/superoffice-docs/docs/en/mirroring/skip-tables.md

 # Add tables to skip mirroring OBSOLETE from 10.1.8

-Our database mirroring service has a pre-defined list of tables not replicated during the mirroring process.
-What if, however, you want to add more tables to the blacklist?
+Our database mirroring service has a pre-defined [list of tables][1] not replicated during the mirroring process.
+What if, however, you want to add more tables to the blocked list?

-To add tables to the mirroring service blacklist, create a user preference with:
+To add tables to the mirroring service blocked list, create a user preference with:

 * `prefSection`: Mirroring
 * `prefKey`: SkipTables

-The `prefValue` is where you store a comma-separated string of table names that are added to the blacklisted list during the replication phase.
+The `prefValue` is where you store a comma-separated string of table names that are added to the blocked list during the replication phase.

 Adding a user preference **affects all database mirroring jobs for that tenant**.
 If another application also using mirroring, it too will be affected by this setting.